Lost Money in Electric Last Mile Solutions, Inc.?

-Shares of Electric Last Mile Solutions plummeted over 23% during after-hours trading on February 1, 2022, following the company’s announcement that its previously issued consolidated financial statements should be restated and should no longer be relied on.
+Shares of Electric Last Mile Solutions plummeted over 23% during after-hours trading on February 1 and another 12% on February 3, 2022, following the company’s announcement that its previously issued consolidated financial statements should be restated and should no longer be relied on.
 The company’s CEO and Executive Chairman of the Board reportedly resigned in connection with the announcement and a related Special Committee investigation.
-Gibbs Law Group is investigating a potential Electric+Last+Mile+Solutions+Class+Action+Lawsuit on behalf of investors who lost money in Electric Last Mile Solutions, Inc. (NASDAQ: ELMS).
+Gibbs Law Group continues to investigate a potential Electric+Last+Mile+Solutions+Class+Action+Lawsuit on behalf of investors who lost money in Electric Last Mile Solutions, Inc. (NASDAQ: ELMS).

 To speak with an attorney regarding this class action lawsuit investigation, click+here or call (888) 410-2925.